ivan-kleshnin/react-fundamentals-course/README.md

 ### 🛠 Bonus Practice

-- Implement parallel fetching in 4.3 in two ways: parallel fetching with 2 hooks and with 1 hook + `Promise.all`
+- Implement two versions of 4.3: with 2 hooks and with 1 hook + `Promise.all`
 - Find a public weather API and implement an app to display current weather in your location.
 - Find a public (crypto)currency rate API an implement an app that would display it (with "realtime" updates).
 - Implement analogous clock (optionally with CSS transitions for smoother movements).